manthis/tennis-players-express-api-demo/README.md

 Please refer to the HTML documentation located in the folder named 'out' in order to view the code documentation.

 Note that the code documentation is generated on application start.

+## CI/CD

+This project is configured to be depoyed to Heroku through CircleCI.
+You will find the CircleCI configuration file in the '.circleci/config.xml' directory of the project.
+Only the master branch is tested and if tests are successful: deployed.